-How to configure VPN access on your iPhone or iPad
+Using a VPN on your iPhone or iPad is easy, here's how to get it set up!

-How do I configure a VPN on my iPhone?
-With the built-in network configuration tool!

-Apple makes it easy to set up a VPN client that supports L2TP, PPTP, and IPSec.
-If your company has a private intranet that you need access to while on the road, or if you travel the globe and want your iPhone to think it's still in your home country (or a different country), a VPN will help you out.
-Here's how.
+Worried your identity could get compromised?
+Then you should use one of the best VPN services on your iPhone or iPad.
+If your company has a private intranet that you need access to while on the road, if you regularly use public Wi-Fi networks, or if you travel the globe and want your iPhone to think it's still in your home country (or a different country), a VPN will help you out.
+Here's how to configure a VPN on iPhone or iPad.

 A virtual private network, or VPN, is a service that creates a direct connection from your computer to another network.
-Some businesses have an internal intranet that can only be accessed while you are on-location.
-A VPN can create a secure connection by rerouting the connection to that location.
+For example, some businesses have an internal intranet that can only be accessed while you are on-location.
+A VPN can create a secure connection by rerouting the link to that location.

-It is often used when logging onto a public Wi-Fi.
-It will redirect you to a different end-point so you won't be seen as using the public network.
+A VPN helps protect your identity and data and keeps you safe from other online threats for personal usage.
+If you want to stop advertisers from profiling you across the web, regularly bank or shop online, or want to protect yourself when on public Wi-Fi networks, a VPN is for you.

-It is also regularly used to make an iPhone look like it is physically in a different location.
-This is useful if you want to access regional services or content that isn't available in the country you are currently in.
+Another everyday use for a VPN is making your iPhone or iPad appear in a different geographical location.
+This is useful if you want to access regional services away from home or content that isn't available in your current country.

+You can use a VPN service on your iPhone or iPad with ease.
+First, you'll need to pick a provider and install its app.
+We recommend ExpressVPN as the best iPhone & iPad VPN as well as the best Mac VPN because it's easy to use, offers a fast, reliable connection, has excellent customer service, and is affordable.
+With our special deal, you can save 49% on a one-year subscription and get three months of extra service for free.

+There are also other excellent services like NordVPN, Surfshark, and plenty of others.

-You will need the setup information before you start, like the server, remote ID, username, and password.
-If you don't have this information, ask your system administrator or tech support for your company, or contact your VPN service for help.
+You can also configure your VPN client manually.
+To set up your VPN client manually, you will need the setup information before starting, like the server, remote ID, username, and password.
+If you don't have this information, ask your company's system administrator or tech support, or contact your VPN service for help.

-How to set up a VPN service on your iPhone or iPad
+How to configure a VPN on your iPhone or iPad with a VPN provider

-The easiest way to set up a VPN client on your iPhone or iPad is through an app like ExpressVPN, Tunnelbear, or Opera VPN.
-Download one of those great apps, install it on your iOS device, and open it.
+The easiest way to set up a VPN client on your iPhone or iPad is through a provider like those listed above.
+First, check out some of the best VPN deals, sign up for one of those excellent services, and install the relevant app on your iOS device.
+Then open it and sign in to your account.

-After signing up or signing into your account, you'll be prompted to give permission to add a VPN configuration to your iPhone.
+After signing in, you'll be prompted to permit the app to add a VPN configuration to your iPhone.
 Tap Allow to have the VPN configured on your iPhone automatically.

-You'll then be prompted to enter your passcode or Touch ID to give permission to change your VPN settings.
-Enter your passcode, or activate Touch ID.
+You'll then be prompted to enter your passcode, Touch ID, or Face ID to permit a change in your VPN settings.
+Enter your passcode, or activate Touch/Face ID.

-Once the VPN is enabled, you can select and connect it at any time without having to open the app again (use the app to change location and adjust other settings).
+Once the VPN is enabled, you can select and connect to it at any time without having to open the app again (use the app to change your location and adjust other settings).

 - Launch Settings from your Home screen.

-- If you have more than one, select the VPN client you want to use.
+- Select VPN.
+If you have more than one, select the VPN client you want to use.

 Toggle the Status switch on.